Gold Mining Stocks or Physical Gold - Which Should You Choose?

-The value of your gold stocks are related to gold price but a number of other factors such as company health, workforce, active mines and exploration potential for new sites.
+The value of your gold stocks are not only related to gold price but a number of other factors too.
+These include company health, workforce, active mines and exploration potential for new sites.
 This means each gold stock can be priced differently which is very different to physical gold traded at low premiums above an internationally recognised spot gold price.
-This means physical gold is much more stable, prices flatter and this does not change regardless of which country you reside.
+So, physical gold is much more stable and this does not change regardless of which country you reside in.
 This means you can trade gold anywhere for almost the same value once currency fluctuations are built in.

-Remember that beyond the broker or your online brokering site you are essentially investing in the company, their staff and the management board.
-It goes without saying people can be corrupt and fail you so if you make the wrong bet on which company to choose you could find yourself losing quite a lot of money.
+Remember, beyond the broker or your online brokering site you are essentially investing in the company, their staff and the management board.
+It goes without saying people can be corrupt and fail you.
+So, if you make the wrong bet on which company to choose you could find yourself losing quite a lot of money.
 On the other hand, making the right choice of mining company you can see your investment grow significantly if mining operations go as planned.
-A second thing to consider at this point is how difficult it can be operating a mine often in third world countries due to corrupt governments or a striking workforce.
-When you think about it there is a quite a lot beyond your control, however, if you own physical gold you are in direct contact with your investment eliminating these problems.
+A second thing to consider is how difficult it can be operating a mine, often in third world countries, due to corrupt governments or a striking workforce.
+When you think about it, there is a quite a lot beyond your control.
+However, if you own physical gold you are in direct contact with your investment eliminating these problems.

-I personally do not see gold mining stocks as any different to other stocks in terms of investment risk as you are betting on a company’s success.
-Granted mining shares increase in value during recessions as mining activities are linked to global demand for gold but you still end up with a range of companies to choose from.
-If you are looking to make rapid gains and a fat profit mining stocks is likely to be the better option over physical gold as physical gold ownership is more a hedge against inflation, a means to preserve wealth rather than making quick gains.
+We don't see gold mining stocks as any different to other stocks in terms of investment risk as you are betting on a company’s success.
+Granted mining shares increase in value during recessions, as mining activities are linked to global demand for gold, but you still end up with a range of companies to choose from.
+If you are looking to make rapid gains, mining stock is likely to be the better option over physical gold.
+This is because physical gold ownership is more a hedge against inflation, a means to preserve wealth, rather than making quick gains.

-One of the benefits of investing in gold stocks is investors are paid yearly dividends where physical gold investors will not.
-There is even a potential that gold stocks will return dividends even during difficult times if gold price drops though this is not guaranteed and tied to many factors in the industry.
-Gold stock are not the only way to gain benefit from gold prices with many companies offering unallocated storage, exchange traded funds (ETF's) and even paper gold.
-My opinion is that none of these come close to the benefit risk balance of physical gold ownership though I am sure others will have their own views.
+One of the benefits of investing in gold stocks is that investors are paid yearly dividends, where physical gold investors are not.
+There is even a potential that gold stocks will return dividends even during difficult times.
+However, if the gold price drops, this is not guaranteed and tied to many other factors in the industry.
+Gold stocks are not the only way to gain benefit from gold prices with many companies offering unallocated storage, exchange traded funds (ETF's) and even paper gold.
+Our opinion is that none of these come close to the benefit-risk balance of physical gold ownership.

 Some advice if you are indeed interested in gold stocks would be to identify the dominant players in the market, analyse earning, accuracy of forecasts to earnings, contribution to industry news and simply research as much as possible before making an investment.
-I have known friends watch a market for 2 to 3 years before making an investment and placing "fake" investments to see how their predictions turn out.
+We have known people to watch a market for 2 to 3 years before making an investment.
+Even placing "fake" investments to see how their predictions turn out.

-If we had a crystal ball, we could tell you which mining company to pick long term, but we don't, as does no one else.
-Take each piece of advice for what is (i.e. not a prediction) and make your own informed decision and if you are looking to preserve wealth and move away from currencies consider physical gold is likely your better option.
-You can read more about this below.....
+If we had a crystal ball, we could tell you which mining company to pick long term, but we don't and neither does anyone else.
+Take each piece of advice for what is (i.e. not a prediction) and make your own informed decision.
+If you are looking to preserve wealth and move away from currencies, physical gold is likely your better option.

 Physical Gold Ownership